 San Diego, and Southern California in general, are known for their picturesque beaches.
 Don’t miss the chance to soak up some sun while you are here.
 Although the weather is typically warm, the water is quite cold, so be prepared for a bit of a shock when you first enter the ocean.
 Once you’ve been swimming for a few minutes, though, your body will adjust to the cold and you’ll be having so much fun that you won’t even notice the chill anymore.

 One of the best perks of the city being located on a bay is that there are numerous opportunities to get out on the water.
-Here at Adventuress Luxury Catamaran, we offer private charters, sailing out of the harbor nearly every day.
+Here at Adventuress Luxury Catamaran, we offer San Diego catamaran rental and private yacht charters, sailing out of the harbor nearly every day.
 We welcome you to reach out to us for more information about our whale watching and dolphin spotting cruises, as well as our private charters.
 Be sure to book your charter well in advance, especially if you will be visiting during the summer months, as our schedule books up quickly when the weather is warm.
-Get in touch with us today to schedule your yacht charter with us.
+Get in touch with us today to schedule your San Diego yacht rental with us.